History of automation: from self-moving chariots to business applications

 Get all the tools you need to complete and automate your workflow without paying extra for third-party solutions and API integrations.

-Finding the perfect RPA tool for your business won’t change your behavior or processes, it’ll enhance them.
+Finding the perfect remote workflow automation tool for your business won’t change your behavior or processes, it’ll enhance them.
 And that’s the point the history of the automation timeline leads us to.
 Automation is not something to be scared of, it’s something that you create and use to empower yourself and your business.

 Three things we now know for sure

 • Whether we like it or not, the future WILL BE automated.
-No-code technologies are irreplaceable for companies looking to sustain their success in 2020 and into future automation timelines.
+The future of automation is likely to revolutionize industries by increasing efficiency and reducing human labor in repetitive tasks.
+Low-code and no-code technologies are irreplaceable for companies looking to sustain their success into future automation timelines.
 Learning automation will help your business grow.

 • The feared robot takeover seems to be postponed once again.
 Bots and AI will take the brunt of the most monotonous, technical work, leaving all creative and people-oriented activities for humans.